emmogrin/octra-oneclick/Task-README.md

 ✅ 2️⃣ Send Transactions
 1. Type 1 and press Enter

-2. Paste the recipient Octra address
+2. Paste the recipient Octra address (press enter)

-3. Enter the amount to send
+3. Enter the amount to send (press enter)

+4. type y to confirm you really want to send.

 Example address to send to (test it!):
 ```